jdcloudcom/en/API/Cloud-Disk-Service/CDS-APIs/extendDisk.md

 ## Description
 -   Expansion of the Cloud Disk requires it in available status.
--   Capacity expansion is not allowed while the disk is creating a snapshot.
+-   Capacity expansion is not allowed while the Cloud Disk is creating a snapshot.

 ## Request method